 Daily breaks

-After driving 4.5 hours a driver must take an uninterrupted break of 45 minutes, unless he or she takes a rest period (see below).
+Drivers must take a 45-minute uninterrupted break after 4.5 hours of driving, unless they take a rest period (see below).
 During this break, they may not carry out any other driving work.

 This excludes doing ‘other’ work rather than driving – so if a driver drives for 2.5 hours, does other work for one hour then drivers for a further 2.5 hours, then he must have a 45 minute break.